 The Rev. Dr. Anthony Bailey has been lead minister at Parkdale United Church in Ottawa since 1999.
 Originally from Barbados, he has lived and served in various parts of Canada, Africa and the Caribbean.

 Anthony obtained a Bachelor of Social Work from McGill University in 1980.
 In 1986, he received a Master of Divinity from the Vancouver School of Theology and was ordained by the United Church of Canada the same year.
+He has also earned an M.A. in Philosophy of Religion from McGill University and a D.Min from the Columbia Theological Seminary.
 A pastor and teacher at heart, Bailey taught at the McGill University’s joint theological colleges and the Theological College of the University of the West Indies in Kingston, Jamaica.

 Anthony is a recipient of the Dreamkeepers’ Martin Luther King Jr. Life Achievement Award for Racial Reconciliation.
 He wrote the biblical and theological study resource for Sankofa: The Histories and Heritages of Black Peoples in the United Church of Canada.
 As well, he has written a chapter entitled “Against Racism: All Nations, Including Black Peoples, in the Imagination of God” in Triumph of Hope: Essays in Celebration of the 50th Anniversary of the Ottawa School of Theology & Spirituality.